Accla/graphulo/README.md

 may result in exceptions at best and logical errors at worst.
 Be especially careful with the name of a DynamicIterator.

+Sometimes iterators need to apply to a limited number of scopes.
+OneTable and TwoTable have a special rule for respecting this for combiners applied to the results table.
+When an iterator is given to One- or TwoTable with the special option "_ONSCOPE_", Graphulo parses option value as a D4M string with the keywords "scan", "minc", and/or "majc".
+If at least one of them is present, then Graphulo will only add the iterator to the present scopes.
+Otherwise Graphulo adds the iterator to all three scopes.
+Use `GraphuloUtil.addOnScopeOption` to do this automatically.

 ##### RemoteSourceIterator
 * `rowRanges` Row ranges to fetch from remote Accumulo table, Matlab syntax. (default ":," all)
 * `colFilter` String representation of column qualifiers, e.g. "a,b,c,".